 Best Use for Alaska Miles

 Alaska Airlines Mileage Plan has typically offered excellent value for travelers while being one of the hardest to earn.
 But over the last few months, we saw a lot of changes involving their loyalty program.
 First, Alaska announced a number of changes to the Mileage Plan program, which included some significant devaluations but also created some awesome new opportunities.
 Then, Bilt announced Alaska as a new transfer partner while offering cardholders the ability to earn Alaska miles when paying rent (though doing so is a bad deal for most).
-Now, as part of its Rent Day promo for July 2024, Bilt announced a juicy transfer bonus to Alaska Mileage Plan.
-To celebrate, we'll share some of the best uses for Alaska miles!
+Even better, Hawaiian Airlines and Alaska Airlines have merged and announced points transfers between the two programs.
+While not seamless in the beginning, for now you can use Amex Membership Rewards to go to Hawaiian Airlines and then onward to Alaska Airlines!

 Alaska is a member of Oneworld, one of the major airline alliances.
 In addition to redeeming Alaska miles for travel with Oneworld partners, you can also redeem miles for flights with Alaska's many non-alliance partners.